 Yes.
 SaskTel does have a dedicated group for responding to data requests from government agents and police.
-They are experts in the whole area of security and are intimately familiar with investigative techniques.
+They are experts in security and are intimately familiar with investigative techniques.

 Does SaskTel receive money or other forms of compensation in exchange for providing information to government agencies?